RamsesHax/Apps/MusicPlayer/README.txt

-Add mp3 songs from your PC and make a playlist :D
+Add mp3 songs from your PC and make a good playlist :D